LTLA/basilisk-manuscript/paper.md

 `basilisk` is an R/Bioconductor package for managing Python environments within the Bioconductor package ecosystem.
-Developers of other Bioconductor packages can use `basilisk` to automatically provision and load custom Python environments, providing a more streamlined experience for their end-users by avoiding the need for any manual system configuration.
+Developers of other Bioconductor packages can use `basilisk` to automatically provision and load custom Python environments, providing a streamlined experience for their end-users by avoiding the need for any manual system configuration.
 `basilisk` also enables robust execution of Python code via `reticulate` in complex analysis workflows involving multiple Python environments.
-This package serves as a standardized mechanism for integration of Python functionality into the Bioconductor code base.
+This package aims to provide a standardized mechanism for integration of Python functionality into the Bioconductor code base.

 # Statement of need